Josephson Dynamics of 2D Bose-Einstein Condensates in Dual-Core Trap: Homogeneous, Droplet-Droplet, and Vortex-Vortex Regimes: Homogeneous Condensate

 Figure~\ref{fig:phaseport} shows the phase portraits obtained from the Hamiltonian in Eq.~(\ref{HamiltonianPW}).
 Panel~(a) focuses on the zero-phase mode and represents trajectories for different initial population imbalances $Z_0$.
 For an initial imbalance below the threshold, e.g., $Z_0=0.3<Z_{0\mathrm{cr}}$, the system exhibits Josephson oscillations between the two cores (dotted curve).
 The trajectory with $Z_0\simeq 0.6251$ lies on the separatrix (solid curve), which separates bounded Josephson motion from the self-trapped dynamics.
 Increasing the initial imbalance further, e.g., to $Z_0=0.75$, drives the system into the self-trapping regime, where the atoms remain predominantly localized in one core (dashed curve).
-Panel~(b) presents the analogous phase-space structure for the $\pi$-phase mode at $N=0.8$.
-The same qualitative transition from Josephson oscillations to self-trapping occurs as $Z_0$ increases.
-The corresponding critical value is $Z_{0\mathrm{cr}}\simeq 0.952$, in agreement with the theoretical prediction given by Eq.~(\ref{eq:KcrPW}).
-Panel~(c) illustrates the case $N=1$.
-At $Z_0=0.989764$, the dynamics enters a localization-like regime that is distinct from conventional self-trapping.
+Panel~(b) illustrates the case $N=1$.
+At $Z_0=0.9898$, the dynamics enters a localization-like regime that is distinct from conventional self-trapping.
 This behavior corresponds to the localization-revival mode (observed for an LHY quantum fluid in a double-well potential~\cite{Wysocki2024}), in which the imbalance $Z(t)$ oscillates over an extended range, nearly spanning the interval $[0,1]$.
 In contrast to the self-trapped case, the relative phase does not grow without bound, instead, it executes small oscillations around the $\pi$ state, see Fig.~\ref{fig:LocRev} (a).
+Panel~(c) presents the analogous phase-space structure for the $\pi$-phase mode at $N=0.8$.
+The same qualitative transition from Josephson oscillations to self-trapping occurs as $Z_0$ increases.
+The corresponding critical value is $Z_{0\mathrm{cr}}\simeq 0.9517$, in agreement with the theoretical prediction given by Eq.~(\ref{eq:KcrPW}).

 Figure~\ref{fig:dynamPW} (a)--(c) compares the time evolution of the population imbalance $Z(t)$ for three representative initial imbalances $Z_0$, corresponding to those used in Fig.~\ref{fig:phaseport}(a).
 The solid curves show the theoretical predictions obtained by integrating the reduced system of ordinary differential equations~(\ref{eq:dimerZtThetat}), while the dashed curves are results of direct numerical simulations of the governing extended GP equation~(\ref{eq:gpe}).
 For the $\pi$-phase mode, the agreement between the two approaches is excellent for all three dynamical regimes: bounded Josephson oscillations, self-trapped (running-phase) dynamics, and the critical trajectory on the separatrix.
 We have also verified that similarly good agreement is obtained for other values of the initial relative phase.